US banking market, mapped

 4,500

-Most "biggest banks" lists circulating online are noisy.
+Most “biggest banks” lists circulating online are noisy.
 They merge banks with mortgage originators, finance companies, and CFPB-regulated non-bank lenders, which inflates the count to a number that looks impressive and is the wrong denominator for a vendor selling into banks.
-The figures on this page are FDIC-insured depository institutions and their branches, full stop.
+The figures on this page are insured depository institutions and their branches, full stop.

-How the 71,000 figure is built
+How the branch count is built

 • Drop the non-banks.
-Mortgage originators, consumer-finance companies, title-loan shops, and CFPB-regulated non-depository lenders are not banks.
+Mortgage originators, consumer-finance companies, title-loan shops, and non-depository lenders are not banks.
 They sit in a separate file with a separate regulator and a separate vendor stack.
 We keep them apart even though many vendor lists do not.

 • Resolve each branch to the holding company.
 A Chase branch in Tucson and a Chase branch in Tampa roll up to JPMorgan Chase & Co.
 (NYSE: JPM).
 We surface both the branch-level address and the parent so you can target by region and by parent procurement seat.